Stop Blaming Your Stomach! The Real Cause of Reflux

 Liujunzi Decoction (LJZD)

-Liujunzi Decoction (LJZD) is another traditional herbal formula showing potential in GERD management.
-A meta-analysis published in Integrative Medicine Research compared LJZD with PPIs and found similar effectiveness in relieving GERD symptoms.
-Interestingly, LJZD also showed a lower relapse rate.
-However, researchers emphasized the need for more high-quality studies to confirm these findings.
+A meta-analysis published in Integrative Medicine Research compared LJZD with proton pump inhibitors (PPIs) and found that it provided similar symptom relief.
+Interestingly, patients using LJZD appeared to have a lower relapse rate.
+That said, researchers highlighted the need for more high-quality studies before drawing firm conclusions.

 Chai Hu Shu Gan San (CSS)